mropert/mropert.github.io/_posts/2017-10-19-simplifying_build-part1.md

 once in the build files and once in the package manager.

 And then, what happens when you want to publish your library as a package?
-You have to tell the package manager what kind of flags to propagate to users.
+You have to tell the package manager what kind of flags to propagate to users (include dirs, defines, lib flags...).
 If you want to avoid breaking DRY again, you use `pkg-config` and provide a `.pc` that's generated from your build files and that your package manager can use.
 Except very few libraries do that.
-I've looked at a good sample of Conan package scripts and almost all of them describe the build interface of the package again because it has no way to extract them from the build system.
+I've looked at a good sample of Conan package scripts and almost all of them describe the build interface of the package again because it has no way to extract it from the build system.

 ### False promises